codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/customize-sidebar-modules.md

 ---
-title: "Customize navigation "
+title: "Personalize your Codefresh menu"
 description: ""
 group: administration
 sub_group: account-user-management
 toc: true
 ---

-## Personalize your Codefresh menu

 Take control of your account's menu items.
 By default, all modules and menu items are enabled, but you can easily customize what appears.